farmera/sare_grant/introduction.md

 #### Current Methods
 Intensive agricultural production systems, like sugarcane, typically require a higher input rate of nitrogen (N) to achieve sufficient biomass and yield.
 Along with N rate optimization, the timing of N application is also important.
-Continuous development of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana, both from an economic and an environmental perspective.
+Continuous refinement of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana.
 Our study sought to address this by exploring new and untested methods of remote sensing in sugarcane.

-In times of stagnant sugar prices, increased production efficiency is crucial to ensure the future vitality of Louisiana's sugar industry.
-Our solution considers the advantages of using low-cost aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.
+Our study considers the advantages of using low-cost vegetation indices such as aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.

 #### The Value of Vegetation Indices